-Results about pesticide surface runoff (Figure 8) are more contrasted.
-Ranking and sensitivity indice values from PCE show more variability than for water variable.
-This is especially the case for first order Sobol' indices which shows that 2,000 may not be a sufficient sample size to get robust results.
-Ranking and total order indices are more stable except for the parameter Koc_pest.
-This parameter is characterized by fully interactive effects which may explain why calculating robust Sobol' indices is a more complex task.
-Ranking and sensitivity measures from HSIC stabilize from 750 points while the error bounds remain very limited for all sample sizes.
-Finally, RF ranking and indices are almost stable from 1,000 points except for Koc_pest whose RF value still shows variability for the biggest sample sizes.
+Results about pesticide surface runoff (Fig. 8) are more contrasted.
+Ranking and sensitivity indices' values from PCE show more variability than for water variables.
+This is especially the case for first-order Sobol' indices, which shows that 2000 may not be a sufficient sample size to get robust results.
+Ranking and total-order indices are more stable, except for the parameter Koc\pest.
+This parameter is characterized by fully interactive effects, which may explain why calculating robust Sobol' indices is a more complex task.
+Ranking and sensitivity measures from the HSIC stabilize from 750 points, while the error bounds remain very limited for all sample sizes.
+Finally, RF ranking and indices are almost stable from 1000 points, except for Koc\pest, whose RF value still shows variability for the biggest sample sizes.

-455 3.3 Landscape analysis
+3.3 Landscape analysis

-In this section, we focus on Sobol' indices (first and total order) despite larger error bounds as it is the only method used in this study that allows to get separate information on interactive effects.

-Site rankings such as presented in Figure 6 are gathered for all HUs in the form of sensitivity maps in Figure 9 for water surface runoff, and in Figure 10 for pesticide surface runoff.
-Broadly speaking, both maps show strong spatial heterogeneities regarding influential parameters and a contrasted behaviour between right and left banks can be identified.
-For both output variables, hydrodynamic parameters (thetas, thetar and mn) of deep horizon from soil 1 (resp.
-2 and 3) are mainly influential only on HUs characterized by soil 1 (resp.
-2 and 3) (see Figure 2 for a reminder on soil types).
-The, local hydrodynamic parameters are found to be dominating to explain the output variable variance.
-A particular case is HU4 (indicated by an array on both Figure 9 and 10) which is characterized by soil 3 while parameters from soil 1 explained most of the variance of both water and pesticide surface runoff variables.
+In this section, we focus on Sobol' indices (first- and totalorder) despite larger error bounds as it is the only method used in this study that allows us to get separate information on interactive effects.
+Site rankings such as those presented in Fig. 6 are gathered for all HUs in the form of sensitivity maps in Fig. 9 for water surface runoff and in Fig. 10 for pesticide surface runoff.
+Broadly speaking, both maps show strong spatial heterogeneities regarding influential parameters, and a contrasted behaviour between right and left banks can be identified.
+For both output variables, hydrodynamic parameters (thetas, thetar and mn) of deep horizon from soil 1 (i.e. 2 and 3) are mainly influential only on HUs characterized by soil 1 (i.e. 2 and 3) (see Fig. 2 for a reminder of soil types).
+The local hydrodynamic parameters are found to be dominating, explaining the output variable variance.
+A particular case is HU4 (indicated by an array on both Figs. 9 and 10), which is characterized by soil 3, while parameters from soil 1 explained most of the variance of both water and pesticide surface runoff variables.
 The location of HU4, near the outlet, downstream several soil-1 HUs, may explain such spatial interactions.
-In addition to specific soil parameters, other parameters such as the manning roughness on vineyard plots (manning_plot) or the coefficient of adsorption (Koc_pest) have a greater influence on HUs from the right bank (bottom part of the catchment in the Figure).
-In addition, comparison of first-order and total-order maps shows quite similar results for water surface runoff on the one hand.
-It indicates that direct effects are significant for all influential parameters.
-On the other hand, direct effects are far from dominant on pesticide surface runoff.
-Once again, most parameters are influential nearly only in interaction with other parameters since the fist order indices are very low compared to the total order indices.
+In addition to specific soil parameters, other parameters such as Manning's roughness on vineyard plots